BCOMM-User-Documentation/Github-User-Documentation/docs/trouble.md

 ## I can't find the [Code] button in my remote repository

 !!! warning
-       GitHub https code link not viewable<br>
-       Occurs when viewing GitHub on a minimized screen or smaller screen.
+       This issue occurs when viewing GitHub on a minimized screen or smaller screen.

 !!! success
         This can be fixed by resizing the screen to full size.